 This chapter addresses requirements for NTDOs.

-This chapter addresses applications and payment-related processes that reside under the authority of the Department of the Treasury’s (Treasury’s) Bureau of the Fiscal Service (Fiscal Service), Payment Management, when payments are not processed by Fiscal Service.
-NTDOs must adhere to the letter and intent of the authorities, processes, and rules outlined in TFM Volume 1, Part 4A, Chapter 4000 (I TFM 4A-4000) for the creation, issuance, and reporting of transactions.
+This chapter addresses applications and payment-related processes that reside under the authority of the Department of the Treasury (Treasury), Bureau of the Fiscal Service (Fiscal Service), Payment Management, when payments are not processed by Fiscal Service.
+NTDOs must adhere to the letter and intent of the authorities, processes, and rules outlined in TFM Volume I, Part 4A, Chapter 4000 for the creation, issuance, and reporting of transactions.

 31 U.S.C. § 3321(c)

 Each NTDO must submit a consolidated agency disbursement report no later than 3 p.m.
-Eastern Time each business day.
-Fiscal Service has prepared a template to standardize the reporting of this information.
-NTDOs can access the report template and instructions for completing the report at https://www.fms.treas.gov/ntdo/index.jsp
+ET each business day.
+Fiscal Service has prepared a template to standardize the reporting of this information, Non-Treasury Disbursing Office Reporting.

 Fiscal Service will review NTDO compliance and will report to NTDOs on the status of their compliance.
 Fiscal Service will provide assistance to NTDOs not in compliance or those requesting assistance with proper reporting.